tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 			+ [Source code](https://github.com/slundberg/shap)
 			+ SHAP Tree explainer: which focuses on polynomial time fast SHAP value estimation specific for tree and ensemble tree
 			+ SHAP Deep Explainer: is the high speed approximation SHAP value for deep learning model
+			+ Kernel SHAP: an alternative, kernel-based estimation approach for Shapley values inspired by local surrogate models
-		- An efficient explanation of individual classifications using game theory
+		- An efficient explanation of individual classifications using game theory (2010)
 		- Explaining models by propagating shapley values of local components (2019)
-	* Interpretation of nonlinear relationships between process variables by use of random forests
+	* Interpretation of nonlinear relationships between process variables by use of random forests (2012)

 3. Local Explanations:
 	* "Why Should I Trust You?": Explaining the Predictions of Any Classifier - [Link](https://arxiv.org/pdf/1602.04938.pdf)